RS1805/Rove-W2-Flight-Collection/README.md

 # Rove-W2-Flight-Collection
 This project collects flight data from five major international routes using the Amadeus API.
 It stores the data in a local SQLite database and exports a clean Excel report for analysis.
-Ideal for developers, researchers, and students interested in aviation data.

 ---